jart/blink/README.md

 The prime directive of this project is to act as a virtual machine for userspace binaries compiled by Cosmopolitan Libc.
 However we've also had success virtualizing programs compiled with Glibc and Musl Libc, such as GCC and Qemu.
-Blink supports more than a hundred Linux system call ABIs, including fork() and clone().
+Blink supports 130+ Linux system call ABIs, including fork() and clone().
 Linux system calls may only be used by long mode programs via the `SYSCALL` instruction, as it is written in the System V ABI.

 ### Instruction Sets